Itchy skin in dogs

 - Itchy skin is a very common problem in dogs and can be caused by many different conditions, some minor and some more serious.

-- Book an appointment with your vet if your dog has itchy skin - it’s a very uncomfortable problem that can make a dog feel miserable.
+- Contact your vet if your dog has itchy skin - it’s a very uncomfortable problem that can make a dog feel miserable.

 General information and causes